ECCC-MSC/open-data/docs/usage-policy/readme_en.md

 ## Usage Rules and Best Practices

+Usage limits:

+* If your usage, direct or via an application, involves 60 requests per minute or higher, [contact us](https://www.weather.gc.ca/mainmenu/contact_us_e.html) to assist you in the optimal use of our data services.
+Any consistent usage over this limit may be subject to having access revoked

 Best practices:

 * Review and assess your application workflow and determine which MSC data access mechanism best suits your needs.
 For example, building a local archive of data should be performed using MSC Datamart services, not MSC GeoMet services